exel80/ValheimMods/RecipeModifier/README.md

 ﻿# RecipeModifier
-Modify the resource cost to craft a specific type of items.
+Modify the resource cost for craft a specific type of items.
 You can modify ``double`` value from config files what ever you want.
 Plugin will round the number back to ``int``, before passing it to the game.

 You can use this to make the game harder or easier.